 Starling vs Monzo - Which is best?

-Starling* and Monzo are very similar and there are few differences between the two.
+Starling and Monzo are very similar in what they offer.
 Both digital banks offer FSCS protection and features that come with a UK-registered bank account such as direct debits and the ability to apply for an overdraft.
 Monzo account holders can also apply for a personal loan, which is something that is not currently offered by Starling Bank.

 Both Monzo and Starling offer budgeting features within the app and the ability to track and categorise your payments however, Monzo does take it one step further by offering the ability to set budgets, and spending targets as well as track trends within your spending.

 Both banks offer fee-free spending abroad although Monzo does enforce limits on cash withdrawals depending on where you are travelling.
-If you want to benefit from packaged account features such as insurance and rewards you may wish to look into Monzo's monthly subscription accounts; Monzo Plus and Monzo Premium, priced at £5 and £15 per month.
+If you want to benefit from packaged account features such as insurance and rewards you may wish to look into Monzo's monthly subscription accounts which include Monzo Perks and Monzo Max (priced at £7 and £17).
+Monzo Extra, which costs £3 a month, offers lots of additional budgeting features but none of the rewards on offer with the more expensive options.

 If you want to deposit cash or cheques you can do so with both Monzo and Starling.
 Cash deposits cost 0.7% for balances over the £1,000 annual limit with Starling Bank compared to the cost of £1 per deposit with Monzo.
 If you regularly deposit cheques, Starling may be the better option as you can deposit cheques up to £1,000 in-app whereas you can only send these by post when you bank with Monzo.